Traders who are looking to short Ethereum can do so by using a variety of methods, strategies, and crypto platforms.

 Step by step explanation on how to short-sell Ethereum on ByBit

 - On the first page in the top left corner, hover over the Trade button.

 - In the top right corner of the trading interface, select the position size.

 KuCoin is a centralized cryptocurrency exchange with over 250 coins available to trade.

 They offer very generous leverage trading when shorting Ethereum.

-The way to margin trade on KuCoin is on the futures trading platform.
+The way to margin trade on KuCoin is on the future’s platform.

-There are two different trading interfaces on this platform, the Lite, and the Pro.
+There are two different interfaces on this platform, the Lite, and the Pro.

 Lite is for beginner crypto traders and Pro is for more advanced and experienced traders.